Facts on Homelessness

 6. Racial inequality.

 - According to the US Department of Housing and Urban Development (HUD) and the National Alliance to End Homelessness, a disproportionate number of minorities experience homelessness compared to their white counterparts.
-Minorities are about 1.5 times – and Black Americans 3 times – more likely to be homeless than White Americans.
-17
+Minorities are about 1.5 times – and Black Americans 3 times – more likely to experience homelessness than White Americans.
+21

 7. National opioid crisis.

-- Following national trends due to the opioid epidemic, Philadelphia experienced a drastic (78%) increase in unintentional drug overdose deaths 19.
-Individuals experiencing homelessness are at an increased risk for substance use disorders and drug overdose, a risk amplified in Philadelphia given the low cost and high potency of heroin sold on our streets.
+- Following national trends due to the opioid epidemic, Philadelphia experienced a drastic (78%) increase in unintentional drug overdose deaths.
+23 Individuals experiencing homelessness are at an increased risk for substance use disorders and drug overdose, a risk amplified in Philadelphia given the low cost and high potency of heroin sold on our streets.

-- In Philadelphia, the number of deaths related to unintentional drug overdose is 2.5 times greater than the number of homicides.
-20
+- In Philadelphia in 2017, the number of deaths related to unintentional drug totaled more than car accidents and homicides combined.
+24

-- According to the City-sponsored Homeless Death Review Team, 87% of homeless decedents from 2011-2015 had a known history of substance use or abuse.
+- According to the City-sponsored Homeless Death Review Team, 87% of decedents who experienced homelessness from 2011-2015 had a known history of substance use or abuse.
 For 51% of the decedents in the same time frame, drug or alcohol intoxication was a primary or contributing cause of death and 50% of the decedents were known to use opioids.
-21
+25

-- The rate of deaths due to unintentional drug overdose among homeless persons doubled between 2011 and 2015.
-22
+- The rate of deaths due to unintentional drug overdose among people homelessness doubled between 2011 and 2015.
+26

 8. Domestic violence

-- On an average night, 250 individuals who are homeless in Philadelphia self-report as victims of domestic violence.
-23
+- On an average night, 250 individuals who are experiencing homelessness in Philadelphia self-report as victims of domestic violence.
+27

 Solutions to Homelessness